-First define what you would like to achieve during your REFLEKT Remote trial.
-This will not only allow you to go through the trial more efficiently but also help you evaluate success afterwards.
+First, define what you would like to achieve during your REFLEKT Remote trial.
+This will not only allow you to go through the trial more efficiently but also help you evaluate success afterward.
 To formulate clear goals ask yourself questions like:

 - Which gaps does your existing Remote Support structure have?

 - What challenges are you facing?

 This action is key after formulating your goals.
 You can make the best plan redundant if you don’t communicate it to your team.
 Make sure you inform all team members who will participate in the trial about what you would like to achieve:

 - How can your team members support you?

 - What will be their role?

 - How can you together achieve the goals?